christophschubert/connect-schema-rewrite-converter/README.md

 ### Known limitations

 * the only supported `SubjectNamingStrategy` is `TopicNamingStrategy`
-* authentication to schema registry is missing
 * SMTs which modify the topic name (e.g. RegexRouter) are not supported

 ### Todos/features to consider
-* add possibility to authenticate to schema registry

 * how can other SubjectNamingStrategies be implemented